HERO-KUN/PAGER_WEB_MEMORY/README.md

 ## Cautions
 - you can place and create multiple pager object in one html.
-- notice that user-select:none css style will neccessary if you support pointer events in desktop platform.
+- notice that user-select:none css style will necessary if you support pointer events in desktop platform.
 - placing another pager in pager item is ok, but you must disable all pager's pointer events except one pager.
 If not, multiple pager are effected when one pointer event.

 ## Supported browsers
 currently, pager-web-memory only support chrome browser fully.
-other browsers are not tested.
+other browsers aren't tested.